mattliuoz/test/readme.md

 ### Notes for improvements
 Notes: get race data can be asyn, I don't have time to do it
 Notes: Perhaps more filtering fields can be passed from here
         i.e. GetRaceResult(DateTime raceDate)
          so that it can be more useful, but I am not putting any here since not seeing any usecase as yet.
 Notes: Implement logs for debug warning and error
 Notes: I would impelemnt some validation logic against user input if I have more time
+More unit tests if I have more time.
+Just FYI I am trying to stick with TDD